 Where Were They Planted?

 Not all of Ulster was officially planted.
 Antrim and Down counties already had significant Scottish and English populations.
-The actual counties that were planted were Londonderry, Donegal, Armagh, Fermanagh, Cavan, Tyrone.
+The actual counties that were planted were Londonderry, Donegal, Armagh, Fermanagh, Cavan, and Tyrone.

 Back to James I, he initially wanted the plantation of Ulster to happen because, well, he had the opportunity.
 The Flight of the Earls saw the native Ulster noblemen leave Ireland for Europe ─ to get Catholic help.
 They never returned, however, and James felt that this left Ulster legally free to be taken over.
 Moreover, James hoped the planting of loyal Scottish and English would prevent the very real threat of rebellion in Ulster.